Rutgers Cancer Institute of New Jersey

 The child wakes up and finds the bed wet from urine.

-A conditioning device may be recommended.
+A behavioral device may also be advised.
 One example is a pad with a buzzer that sounds when wet.
 The pad is worn in the child's underwear.
-The alarm will wake the child up to use the toilet.
-Parents may need to help the child get to the bathroom and reset the alarm.
+The alarm will wake the child to use the toilet.

 American Academy of Child & Adolescent Psychiatry